gelding vs stallion

 What Is A Stallion Horse?

-A stallion horse is a male horse that is still intact.
+A stallion horse is a male animal that is still intact.
 In other words, it hasn’t been castrated and has the ability to breed and sire offspring.
+To produce a gelding, owners must castrate the stallion, and this castration is typically performed by a vet.
 Stallions are admired for their strength, stamina, and fantastic potential for excelling in competitions.

 Breeders may choose to breed a horse based on various considerations.
 A horse’s performance record, desirable traits, and genetic lineage are taken into account to improve the characteristics of future generations.

-Stallions tend to be more muscular and have thicker necks than geldings
+Stallions tend to be more muscular and have thicker necks than geldings.
+Experienced handlers are usually required to manage stallions due to their unique behaviors and potential for aggression.

 What Is A Gelding Horse?